coatless-quarto/.github/profile/README.md

 - Quarto (>= 1.3)
 - Additional dependencies specified in individual repository README files

-Unless otherwise specified, all extensions in this organization are released under the AGPL-3 License.
-See individual repositories for specific license information.

 ## Contact

 For questions, suggestions, or issues: